tinyredinc/notes/real_estate/investor_spv.md

 - B. Beyond the management fee paid to the [PROPERTY MANAGEMENT INC.], operational costs are not to exceed [5%] of the annual gross income, reflecting its limited scope of responsibilities.

 ### [PROPERTY MANAGEMENT INC.]

 [PROPERTY MANAGEMENT INC.] is contracted by [PROPERTY HOLDING INC.] to manage the [INCOME GENERATING PROPERTY].

 Typical responsibilities include, but are not limited to, tenant management, rent collection, ensuring compliance with laws and regulations, maintenance, and marketing.
 Detailed responsibilities and compensation should be defined in the [Management Agreement].

+### [Management Agreement]

+This is a standard [Property Management Agreement] between [PROPERTY HOLDING INC.] and [PROPERTY MANAGEMENT INC.], declaring that [PROPERTY MANAGEMENT INC.] has been hired by [PROPERTY HOLDING INC.] to manage the [INCOME GENERATING PROPERTY].

+### [OTHER SHAREHOLDERS]

+[OTHER SHAREHOLDER(S)] are common shareholders of [PROPERTY HOLDING INC.], alongside [INVESTMENT SPV INC.].
+Together, they own 100% of the common shares of [PROPERTY HOLDING INC.], representing their total equity interests in the [INCOME GENERATING PROPERTY].

+### [INVESTMENT SPV INC.]
+[INVESTMENT SPV INC.] is the entity where various different types of return plans can be implemented to different groups of